TonyDC/cutepiesmtp/README.md

 ## Dependencies

-QtSmtpDaemon runs under Python 3.x.
+PieSmtpDaemon runs under Python 3.x.
 A version for _Python 2_ is available in another [branch](https://github.com/elFua/cutepiesmtp/tree/master-pyqt4-py2).

 The app requires the following python modules: